Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Track:
   * Choose a track from the midi file.
 (Tracks with no notes will not be shown.)
 * Note:
   * Choose a note from the selected track.
 (Only notes played in the selected track will be shown.)
+A note can also be selected by typing a note name or midi note number in the box next to the drop-down.
 * Type:
   * The type of object to animate.
 Select "Object" to animate objects in the scene.
 Change this value to animate something other than an object.
 For example, select "Light" to animate the brightness of a light.
 * Object: